lisardop/GSoC2022/README.md

 >

-- If you don't want to use "supervisor", just active your virtualenv and run:
+- If you don't want to use "supervisor", just activate your virtualenv and run:

 ~~~
 gunicorn --reload -k eventlet -b 0.0.0.0:8000 -w 1 --threads 2 wsgi:app --timeout 1200